rcosta-git/CandleSage/README.md

   on technical criteria such as volatility, volume, trend strength, or unusual options activity.
 This method helps capture emerging opportunities.

-- **Hybrid Approach:** Uses a scanner to discover new trade opportunities while maintaining a core watchlist.
+- **LLM Approach:** Scans email updates and news to discover new trade opportunities while maintaining a core watchlist.
 Assets can be added or removed based on scanner signals and performance over time.

 ### Diagram 4: Symbol Selection Process